 Report of the Secretariat on the Ramsar Regional Initiatives

+Revised version showing amendments to Attachment 1 of Annex 2: Draft terms of reference of the International Mangrove Centre (IMC)

 Background

 1. At its 14th meeting (COP14, 2022), in paragraph 1 of Resolution XIV.7 Part A on Ramsar Regional Initiatives, the Conference of the Contacting Parties recalled that RRIs “which include regional centres for training and capacity building and regional networks to facilitate cooperation, are intended as an operational means to provide effective support for improved implementation of the Convention in specific geographic regions, through voluntary international cooperation on wetland-related issues of common concern”.